Procopius: Career

-In 527, the first year of the reign of the emperor Justinian I, Procopius became the legal adviser (adsessor) for Belisarius, a Roman general whom Justinian made his chief military commander in a great attempt to restore control over the lost western provinces of the empire.
+In 527, the first year of the reign of the emperor Justinian I, Procopius became the legal adviser (adsessor) for Belisarius, a general whom Justinian made his chief military commander in a great attempt to restore control over the lost western provinces of the empire.
 (Note: Procopius speaks of becoming Belisarius's advisor (symboulos) in that year.)

 Procopius was with Belisarius on the eastern front until the latter was defeated at the Battle of Callinicum in 531 and recalled to Constantinople.
-Procopius witnessed the Nika riots of January, 532, which Belisarius and his fellow general Mundus repressed with a massacre in the Hippodrome there.
+Procopius witnessed the Nika riots of January 532, which Belisarius and his fellow general Mundus repressed with a massacre in the Hippodrome there.
 In 533, he accompanied Belisarius on his victorious expedition against the Vandal kingdom in North Africa, took part in the capture of Carthage, and remained in Africa with Belisarius's successor Solomon the Eunuch when Belisarius returned east to the capital.
 Procopius recorded a few of the extreme weather events of 535–536, although these were presented as a backdrop to Byzantine military activities, such as a mutiny in and around Carthage.
 (Note: Before modern times, European and Mediterranean historians, as far as weather is concerned, typically recorded only the extreme or major weather events for a year or a multi-year period, preferring to focus on the human activities of policymakers and warriors instead.)
 He rejoined Belisarius for his campaign against the Ostrogothic kingdom in Italy and experienced the Gothic siege of Rome that lasted a year and nine days, ending in mid-March 538.
 He witnessed Belisarius's entry into the Gothic capital, Ravenna, in 540.
 Both the Wars and the Secret History suggest that his relationship with Belisarius cooled thereafter.
 Perhaps he accompanied the general once more to the Persian front in 542.
 When Belisarius was sent back to Italy in 544 to cope with a renewal of the war with the Goths, now led by the able king Totila, Procopius appears to have no longer been on Belisarius's staff.

 As magister militum, Belisarius was an "illustrious man" (vir illustris; ἰλλούστριος, illoústrios); being his adsessor, Procopius must therefore have had at least the rank of a "visible man" (vir spectabilis).
 He thus belonged to the mid-ranking group of the senatorial order (ordo senatorius).
 However, the Suda, which is usually well-informed in such matters, also describes Procopius himself as one of the illustres.
 Should this information be correct, Procopius would have had a seat in Constantinople's senate, which was restricted to the illustres under Justinian.